TheFallender/osgl/README.md

 ## Overview

-The OpenSSL Game Launcher (OSGL) is a utility designed to set specific environment variables required to fix OpenSSL issues in games, these are known issues for all Intel processors since 10th generation.
+The OpenSSL Game Launcher (OSGL) is a utility designed to set specific environment variables required to fix OpenSSL issues in games, these are known issues for [all Intel 10th+ generation processors](https://r2northstar.gitbook.io/r2northstar-wiki/installing-northstar/troubleshooting#intel).

 Unfortunately, this requires games to be updated by their developers, and some publishers/developers so... yeah we know how that goes.